 How it works

-If your team’s SPARC application is successful, you will be notified mid November.
-All project teams are required to attend a project planning workshop in November/December.
-At this workshop the SPARC project teams work with a facilitator to map out their project plan, timeline and deliverables in more detail.
-Roles and responsibilities of each team member will also be agreed.
-Teams then have until the end of August to complete their projects, with the SPARC Programme Manager on hand to provide support as required.
+If your team’s SPARC application is successful, you will be notified by the end of October.
+Once your team has been notified, you will be free to get your SPARC project started.
+Teams then have until the end of August 2019 to complete their projects, with the SPARC Programme Manager on hand to provide support as required.
 Funding of up to €1000 is available for each project and will be allocated as expenses arise.